Girondins and Montagnards

 An artist’s depiction of the Girondins, the dominant faction until mid 1793

-France’s revolutionary politicians held different views on ideology, class, economics, provincial issues and other issues.
+Like politicians everywhere, France’s revolutionary legislators held different views on ideology, class, economics, provincial issues and other issues.
 This diversity was evident in the revolution’s first legislature, the National Constituent Assembly, where most radical deputies sat to the left of the president’s chair and moderate and conservative deputies sat to the right (a practice that gave rise to the modern terms “left-wing” and “right-wing”).

 montagnards